zstackio/zstackio.github.io/tutorials/three-tiered-ui.md

 in the popup window, login the VM by *username: root, password: password*.

 1. ping google.com, it should succeed.
-2. ping APPLICATION-VM, it should succeed.
+2. ping DATABASE-VM, it should succeed.
 3. ping WEB-VM, it should succeed.

 <img  class="img-responsive"  src="/images/tutorials/t3/applicationVMConsole1.png">